 It is fascinating to start a new chapter in your studies and life!
 But moving to a new country can also be a little nerve-wracking.
 You want to make sure that you make the most of your time studying and living in Finland.
 Here are 5 tips to help make your first semester studying in Finland the best!

 1. explore your new city

-Once you have gotten situated in your new home, the best thing you can do is explore where you are going to be living during your studies!
-You are in a completely new city, so it’s good to know where the basic facilities are like your nearest grocery store, the university, and everything else useful.
+Once you have gotten settled in your new home, the best thing you can do is explore where you are going to be living during your studies!
+You are in a completely new city, so it’s good to know where the basic facilities are, like your nearest grocery store, the university, and everything else useful.
 But, beyond that, this is your chance to enjoy the local attractions.
 This doesn’t have to be done in a matter of days.
 You can spend the entirety of your study program getting to know the city!